Athletes call for changes to SafeSport to better protect survivors of abuse

-WASHINGTON — The bravery of many Olympic gymnasts to speak up about abuse sparked change with the conviction of former USA Gymnastics doctor Larry Nassar.
+The bravery of many Olympic gymnasts to speak up about abuse sparked change with the conviction of former USA gymnastics doctor Larry Nassar.

 But years later, some athletes say SafeSport isn’t living up to its crucial mission with delayed investigations.

-“I want to ensure all allegations of abuse are taken serious,” Mana Shim of the U.S. Soccer Federation Participant Safety Task Force said.
+“I want to ensure all allegations of abuse are taken serious,” said Mana Shim, U.S. Soccer Federation Participant Safety Task Force.

-READ: Congressional Renters Caucus announces proposals to help renters with rising costs

-Shim is a former National Women’s Soccer League player.
-She told Congress was sexually harassed by her coach in 2015 and now her own SafeSport report isn’t resolved.
+Mana Shim is a former National Women’s Soccer League Player.
+She told congress was sexually harassed by her coach in 2015 and now her own SafeSport report isn’t resolved.

-READ: Bullet holes in home under Homeland Security investigation in Maxville; sources say 1 suspect dead

-“Administrative closures leave both parties in limbo indefinitely and at its worst, it can allow sexual predators to fall through the cracks and remain in sport,” Shim said.
+“Administrative closures leave both parties in limbo indefinitely and at its worse, it can allow sexual predators to fall through the cracks and remain in sport,” said Shim.

 During this hearing, Congress also heard directly from the CEO of SafeSport.

-“We acknowledge that we must continue to listen and to evolve,” Ju’Riese Colón, CEO of the U.S. Center for SafeSport, said.
+“We acknowledge that we most continue to listen and to evolve,” said Ju’Riese Colón, CEO of the U.S. Center for SafeSport

 Colón said they’ve heard the criticism and they’re already taking action.

-“One of the things that we’ve heard loud and clear is that the Center for SafeSport needs to be more trauma-informed and more trauma-sensitive,” Colón said.
+“One of the things that we’ve heard loud and clear is that the center for SafeSport needs to be more trauma informed and more trauma sensitive,” said Colón.

 The CEO said SafeSport is working to improve communication with athletes and change how cases are resolved.
 SafeSport said there are also more than 2,000 names listed on its disciplinary database online.